Air Conditioner Repair Checklist

 - Turn off the electrical current completely at the breaker or outside device.

 - Remove greenery rubbish around the AC.
 Once you’ve removed all the refuse within a two-foot radius, you can use a fine-bristled brush or vacuum to carefully remove dirt from the unit’s fins.
-Warped fins can also affect capability, so you can attempt to correct them with a small knife.
+Warped fins can also affect capability.

 - Use a hose nozzle to slowly remove gunk off the fins from inside the system.
 Don’t get water on the fan motor.